AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 ## Import web and call center data into Platform

 Begin importing data into Adobe Experience Platform.
 See [Create a schema](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) and [Ingest data](https://docs.adobe.com/content/help/en/experience-platform/ingestion/home.html) in the Adobe Experience Platform documentation.

+When importing data into Platform, following these tips can help increase insight in resulting reports:

-Make sure that the person ID for both web and call center data are similarly formatted.
+* Make sure that the transient ID's (the identifier used to link call center and web data together) are similarly formatted.
+* Include the data source in each dataset.
+For example, include a `data_source` column in each schema, and set the value of every event to `"Web"` or `"Call center"`, respectively.

 ## Stitch the person ID's together